zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 is the term that models the interaction between the waves \\(j\\) and \\(k\\).
 In particular, \\(\braket{\bm{S_{ij}}}\\) expresses interference between the incident and the scattered waves that leads to the extinction effect (cf. Eqn.
 16.20, 16.23).

 Therefore, the only term we have not yet previously encountered, \\(\braket{\bm{S_{jk}}}\\), is the that models the interaction between the scattered fields of two dipoles.
 After examining Eqn.
 20.3, it is evident that both \\(\bm{E_j}\\) and \\(\bm{B_k^{\*}}\\) (as well as \\(\bm{E_k}\\) and \\(\bm{B_j^{\*}}\\)) are transverse; however, we have no reason to believe that the field vectors are mutually orthogonal (unless, of course, the molecular polarizability dyadics are exactly the same).
 In addition, the waves are not in-phase, since the spatial location of the molecules is not the same.
-As a result, it is not exactly clear whether the last term of Eqn.
+As a result, it is not yet clear whether the last term of Eqn.
 20.5 converges to a simple analytical expression that can be computed in a straightforward way.

 #### Dynamic Light Scattering

-In order to address both of these problems, we can appeal to the dynamic nature of the microphysical system under consideration.
-The distribution of molecules is not static -- it evolves over time, since the molecules are in constant random motion.
-Furthermore, while the system evolves fairly slowly in comparison to the period of an electromagnetic wave, it may undergo a significant change during the time it takes to perform a measurement.
-We may take advantage of this fact by assuming that the duration of the measurement is sufficiently long for the system to fully explore all of its internal degrees of freedom, making the value of the measurement independent from the point in time at which we choose to make our observation \[[8](#references) (ch.
+In order to address both of these challenges, we can appeal to the dynamic nature of the microphysical system under consideration.
+The distribution of molecules is not static -- it evolves over time, since the molecules are constantly in random motion.
+Thus, most relationships between the molecules are not persistent and, when averaged over time, not significant.
+Furthermore, while a system typically evolves fairly slowly in comparison to the period of an electromagnetic wave, it may undergo a significant change during the time it takes to perform a measurement.
+We can turn this complication into an advantage by assuming that the duration of the measurement is sufficiently long for the system to fully explore all of its internal degrees of freedom, making the value of the measurement independent from the point in time at which we choose to make our observation \[[8](#references) (ch.
 10.4)\].

-Stated more formally, we assume that the process of evolution of the microphysical system is periodic, with the period \\(T_e\\).
-Then we must choose the duration of measurement to be sufficiently long \\((T \gg T_e)\\) for the value of the short-time-averaged Poyinting vector (cf. Eqn.
+Stated more formally, we assume that evolution of the microphysical system is a periodic process with the period \\(T_e\\).
+This fact suggests that the duration of measurement should be sufficiently long \\((T \gg T_e)\\) for the value of the short-time-averaged Poyinting vector (cf. Eqn.
 2.24)

 $$ \tag{20.7}
 	\braket{\bm{S}} \negmedspace (\bm{r}, t)